Stoffberg/Jakkalsie/README.md

 👯 Currently programming to add to my resumé, if you want to collaborate, message me 😉

-🌱 I’m currently learning Javascript and explanding my Python skills
+🌱 I’m currently a fullstack web developer working as a software technician at Zamaqo.

 ### Languages and Tools 🛠️